TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

       ->execute();

-:php:`->update()` requires the table to update as first argument and a table alias (e.g. 't') as optional second argument.
+:php:`->update()` requires the table to update as first argument and a table alias (for example 't') as optional second argument.
 The table alias can then be used in :php:`->set()` and :php:`->where()` expressions::

    // use TYPO3\CMS\Core\Utility\GeneralUtility;